angular/angular/aio/content/guide/service-worker-devops.md

 This can be a problem if you have to change your application's location.
 If you setup a redirect from the old location, such as `example.com`, to the new location, `www.example.com` in this example, the worker stops working.
 Also, the redirect won't even trigger for users who are loading the site entirely from Service Worker.
-The old worker, which was registered at `example.com`, tries to update and sends requests to the old location `example.com`.
+The old worker, which was registered at `example.com`, tries to update and sends a request to the old location `example.com`.
 This request is redirected to the new location `www.example.com` and creates the error: `The script resource is behind a redirect, which is disallowed`.

 To remedy this, you might need to deactivate the old worker using one of the preceding techniques: [Fail-safe](#fail-safe) or [Safety Worker](#safety-worker).